 After COVID-19 outbreak, BRF plant in southern Brazil cleared to resume exports to China

-SAO PAULO, Nov 30 (Reuters) - Brazilian food processor BRF SA BRFS3.SA said on Monday its Lajeado pork unit in southern Brazil has been authorized to resume exports to China, according to a statement sent to Reuters.
+SAO PAULO, Nov 30 (Reuters) - Brazil-based food processor BRF SA BRFS3.SA said on Monday its Lajeado pork unit has been authorized to resume exports to China, according to a statement sent to Reuters, as the Asian nation continues to rely on meat imports.

 The plant, which faced an outbreak of the novel coronavirus among workers in May , employs about 3,000 people.
-The plant should resume exports over the coming days, the statement said.
+The unit should resume exports over the coming days, the statement said.

-China's decision to allow BRF gives Lajeado, located in Rio Grande do Sul state, access to a market where demand for pork remains strong, according to Bruno Ferla, BRF's institutional VP, Legal and Compliance.
+Two of the plants belong to JBS SA JBSS3.SAand are based in the towns of Passo Fundo, where it processes poultry, and Três Passos, where it processes pork.
+The other is a poultry unit operated by privately owned Companhia Minuano de Alimentos in the same location as BRF's Lajeado plant.

+The agriculture ministry did not have an immediate comment on the status of the plants that remain blocked.

 The Lajeado unit had been suspended by China since July, the company's statement said.
-Currently, BRF has 14 plants authorized to export to China, including ten poultry and four pork processing units.
+Currently, BRF has 14 plants authorized to export to China, including 10 poultry and four pork processing units.

+Earlier this year, BRF's Dourados facility was also suspended by China and then allowed to resume chicken exports, all in the space of a few weeks.

 ((ana.mano@thomsonreuters.com; Tel: +55-11-5644-7704; Mob: +55-119-4470-4529; Reuters Messaging: ana.mano.thomsonreuters.com@reuters.net))